TheOnlyTails/RubyMod/README.md

 ---

+### Jeweler

+- This villager will trade you some valuable stuff for some rubies.
+Definitely worth a check.

+- Works at a ruby barrel.

+---

 ## Planned Features

 - [ ] **Centrifuge Block:** Takes "Ruby Items" and returns the purified item (e.g. ruby wool -> wool, poisoned apple ->